Shippable/docs/sources/deploy/amazon-ecs-naming-conventions.md

 | replace | <ul><li>taskDefinition : deployJobName-manifestJobName</li><li>service : deployJobName-manifestJobName<ul> |

 ## Managed
-Shippable allows overriding the default naming convention of an ECS service, that was created by running a deploy job. `deployName` can be used in order to achieve this.
+Shippable allows the default ECS service name to be overridden when running a deploy job by setting `deployName`.
 ```
 jobs:
   - name: <job name>
     type: deploy
+    method: upgrade | replace | blueGreen
+    workflow: parallel | serial
     steps:
       - IN: <manifest>                        #required
         deployName: <custom name>
       - IN: <cluster>                         #required
-      - TASK: managed
-        deployMethod: upgrade | replace | blueGreen
 ```

-In this case, the deploy job uses the service name as the value given for `deployName` tag.
-Note that blueGreen deployments will have a suffix of build number in its service name.
-So service will be of format deployName-buildNumber in case blueGreen deployments.
+In this case, the deploy job uses the value given for the `deployName` tag as the service name.
+Note that blueGreen deployments will have a suffix of build number in their service names.
+So the service name will be of the format deployName-buildNumber in a blueGreen deployment.

-Note that, upgrade and replace deployments expect `deployName` to be present during the first deployment.
-The name of the first deployed service will be the name that will be used in subsequent deployments for upgrade/replace deploy methods.
-Hence, modifying the deployName will not take effect in a job for those types.
+Upgrade and replace deployments expect `deployName` to be present during the first deployment.
+The name of the previously deployed service will be used in subsequent deployments for upgrade or replace deploy methods.
+Hence, modifying `deployName` in a later deployment will not take effect with an upgrade or replace method.

 ## Unmanaged